-The guide consists of several pages (tabs) detailing our resources in these areas:
+The guide consists of several pages detailing our resources in these areas:

 Resources on this page can help locate background information on ethnic groups, provide historical context, and information on urban history and culture to help write about your character.
-The databases recommended on this page will also help you find scholarly articles for paper 2 and 3.
+The databases recommended on this page will help you find scholarly articles.
 Databases for historical newspapers are included here and can contain articles or visuals to serve as primary sources.

 The resources on this page are focused on information on Detroit and its history to help you research your Detroit site and answer the question, Where Are We Going?